syd-srirak/liftoff-iOS/README.md

 A cell view model could have been added to further abstract the launch model from the UI but the majority of properties from the LaunchModel already needed to be displayed in the cell or to passed through to fetch the detail.

 The delegation pattern used in the coordinators for navigation required a stronger retain cycle, hence a local variable is being set where the coordinators are being created, otherwise the delegate = nil in the places where it's trying to be used

+I've gone with the assumption that the user would like to see the initial list displaying all launches and ordered by latest.